tanerizawa/DEAR_FLUTTER/README.md

 ### YouTube Audio Service

 Recommended tracks returned by the backend include a `youtube_id` field.
-The Flutter client resolves this ID to a playable stream using `lib/services/youtube_audio_service.dart`.
-The service fetches the available audio streams with `youtube_explode_dart`, sorts them by bitrate and returns the highest quality URL.
-No additional YouTube API key is required.
+The Flutter client resolves this ID to a playable audio stream using `lib/services/youtube_audio_service.dart`.
+The service keeps a single `YoutubeExplode` client around and queries the manifest for audio-only streams.
+These are sorted by bitrate and the highest quality URL is returned.
+No YouTube API key is required.

 Audio suggestions come from the `/music/recommend` endpoint which analyses the latest journal entries through OpenRouter to generate a search keyword.
 That